 You will WILL receive the bonus if you are only a supplementary cardholder on someone else’s American Express card.
 As far as Amex is concerned, that card belongs to the primarily cardholder and does not make you an ‘existing cardholder’.

 If you do not qualify for the bonus, you can still apply.
-You still receive the other card benefits, including the two free airport lounge passes and ‘no fee in the first year’.
+You still receive the other card benefits, including the four free airport lounge passes and ‘no fee in the first year’.

 You get four free airport lounge visits per year